Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ![Fancy use](Pictures/Setup.jpg)

 Do not fear to jump into the project due to this image of an Arduino Uno packed with wires.
-The device shown here is also used for [this project](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor) or [this other project](https://github.com/Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder), the pinout is really as simple as described.
+The device shown here is also used for [this project](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor) or [this other project](https://github.com/Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder), the pinout is really as simple as described (3 wires + ground).

 ## Funfact